ibm-cloud-docs/assistant/deploy-web-chat.md

 ### Adding user identity information
 {: #deploy-web-chat-userid}

-If you do not enable security, and you want to perform tasks where you need to know the user who submitted the input, then you must pass the user ID to the Web Chat integration.
+If you do not enable security, and you want to perform tasks where you need to know the user who submitted the input, then you must pass the user ID to the web chat integration.

 If you do enable security, you set the user ID in the JSON Web Token instead.
 For more information, see [Authenticating users](#deploy-web-chat-security-authenticate).